Clolar Side Effects

 Generic Name: clofarabine

 Note: This page contains information about the side effects of clofarabine.
 Some of the dosage forms included on this document may not apply to the brand name Clolar.

 Not all side effects for Clolar may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clofarabine: intravenous solution

-Along with its needed effects, clofarabine (the active ingredient contained in Clolar) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by clofarabine (the active ingredient contained in Clolar).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking clofarabine:More common
+If any of the following side effects occur while taking clofarabine, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain or tenderness